As 80% of the reported issues are mainly due to lack of understanding of how the machine works or user errors.

 Issue: Nothing is coming out from my grinder.

-Solution: First listen to the motor if it’s working.
-If it’s working, there shouldn’t be any technical issue.
+Answer: First listen to the motor if there’s any sound.
+If there’s sound, there shouldn’t be any technical issue.

 The burrs are too close together to allow any beans to pass.